umr4nlp/umr-guidelines/guidelines.md

 "remove"-event is done by means of a blade-like implement, but still an independent NP can appear to specify the instrument.
 For such grammaticalized noun incorporation constructions, no separate concept corresponding to the incorporated noun is identified.
-An participant with the :Instrument role is only identified if it is expressed as an overt NP in the clause.
+A participant with the :Instrument role is only identified if it is expressed as an overt NP in the clause.